michael-yuji/vmrun/README.md

   }
 }
 ```

+Since the project is very young and the scheme of the configuration will likely change quite a bit and nowhere close to stable yet.
+The best reference is currently the source code (`src/spec/mod.rs`), hopefully the situation will be better soon.

+### Configure with UCL config files
+You can use UCL for configuration by piping the Json representation of the configuration file to the `stdin` (by using `-c-`) of this utility.

+For example: `uclcmd get -c -f myvm.conf | vmrun -c-`

+UCL is the configuration format most used in FreeBSD.
+Native UCL is currently not supported.

+*Unfortunately there is currently no plan to support UCL (at least not fully).
+This is
+mostly because UCL itself is not currently a very consistent config format (try some edge cases yourself), and can introduce a lot of side effects.
+This go against the goal of this utility to be predictable on itself.*

+## Debugging issues
+An option `-d` or `--dry-run` is available to print out the equalivent bhyve command that will be executed.
+Error handling and error messages are currently lacking because this project is still very new (by the time of writing it is <1week old)

+The `--debug` option can also be used to print the parsed configuration.

 ## Relation with `bhyve_config(5)`

+This utiltity uses the legacy bhyve config format instead of the new bhyve config file and config syntax.
+Not only this allows the utility to work with eariler verson of bhyve, it also makes debugging slightly easier due to the syntax being more compact and better documented.

-This utiltity uses the legacy bhyve config format.
-This is mostly due to the compactness (despite complex, but it is handled issue) of the old format, there when one run with `-d` or `--dry-run` can inspect a much shorter command; another main reason why the legacy config format is flavoured is to be compatbile with older bhyve release.
+This is mostly due to the compactness (deof the old format, there when one run with `-d` or `--dry-run` can inspect a much shorter command; another main reason why the legacy config format is flavoured is to be compatbile with older bhyve release.

 ## More Documentation coming...